cs1302uga/cs1302-tutorials/packages.md

    In Java, a package statement, if included, must be the first line of code in the file (i.e., excluding comments and white space).

-4. Compile the program:
+4. Compile the program (don't forget tab completion - you don't want to type the whole command):

    ```
    $ javac -d bin src/cs1302/hello/HelloWorld.java
    ```

+5. Execute the `find` command.
 Note that the `HelloWorld.class` file was created under `bin/cs1302/hello`.
-The compiler automatically created the necessary package directories for our compiled code under `bin`.
+   The compiler automatically created the necessary package directories for our compiled code under `bin`!

 5. Try to run the program using `javac` specify the classpath using `-cp` and include the fully qualified name of the class containing the `main` method: